project-sunbird/sunbird.org-docs/developer-docs/server-installation/installation.md

 * `deploy-core.sh` - Deploys the core services player, content, actor and learner service as docker services.
 The content, actor and learner service together form the LMS backend.

 Signing up on Sunbird is a seamless process.
-Once you have successfully installed Sunbird on your server, you can create sing up credentials on the portal.
+Once you have successfully installed Sunbird on your server, you can create sign up credentials on the portal.
 For details on signing up on Sunbird, refer <a href="http://www.sunbird.org/features-documentation/signup/" target="_blank">Sign Up on Sunbird</a>